 Summer Bridge students consistently perform better than other minority students that opt not to attend the Bridge program.
 Among the highlights of the program, several Summer Bridge students are currently attending Medical, Pharmacy and Graduate Schools.
 Many Summer Bridge Alumni practice in Medicine, Pharmacy, Law, and Education.
 The Summer Bridge program, which takes place on the main campus of Auburn University, emphasizes academic preparedness, development and enhancement of study and time management skills, establishment of academic and social support and career awareness.
 Chemistry and Mathematics faculty, graduate teaching assistants, counselors and academic advisors will staff the program.
 Textbooks used during the summer program are the same for the academic year.
 All instructors use collaborative learning, an instructional method that requires students to interact on a higher level than in a traditional classroom setting.
 It involves learning methods and techniques using cooperative task structures in which students spend time in lectures and workshops.
 Students are required to work collectively toward the common goal of mastering the course material.
 Summer bridge students have an opportunity to understand the relevance of their course work through visits to departments in the College of Sciences and Mathematics and area companies.

 The website is www.auburn.edu/cosam/diversity/summerbridge and includes application and program details.
-If you would like to speak to the program coordinator, please call or contact Dr. Bianca Evans (firstname.lastname@example.org or 334-844-4663).
+If you would like additional information, please call or contact Dr. Bianca Evans (firstname.lastname@example.org or 334-844-4663).